Sh3ldar/ad-weaponholster/README.md

 # UPDATES:

-Now supports multiple police jobs. (weaponholster.lua LINE: 147)
+Now supports multiple police jobs (weaponholster.lua LINE: 147) change this to fit your server.